Report on expected developments

 Development of global economy

-The Porsche AG Group expects growth in global economic output to lose some of its momentum in 2025 compared to the reporting year.
-Falling inflation in major economic regions and the resulting easing of monetary policy measures taken by central banks are expected to have a positive impact on private demand.
-The Porsche AG Group assumes that growth prospects will continue to be impacted by increasing fragmentation of the global economy and protectionist tendencies and by turbulence on the financial markets.
-Negative effects are also expected from ongoing geopolitical tensions and conflicts as well as uncertainties related to the political direction of the USA.
+The Porsche AG Group expects growth in global economic output to show momentum in 2026 similar to that seen in the reporting year.
+Falling inflation in major economic regions and the resulting gradual easing of monetary policy measures taken by central banks are expected to have a positive impact on private demand.
+The Porsche AG Group assumes that growth prospects will continue to be impacted by increasing fragmentation of the global economy and protectionist tendencies and by turbulence on the financial, energy and commodity markets.
+Negative effects are also expected from ongoing geopolitical tensions and conflicts such as the Russia-Ukraine conflict and the tense situation in the Middle East, increasing uncertainties in connection with the orientation of the US economic policy and the global increase in geoeconomic measures.

 Germany

-For Germany, the Porsche AG Group assumes that gross domestic product (GDP) will develop positively in 2025, albeit with little momentum.
-The annual average inflation rate should fall slightly, while the situation on the labor market is likely to deteriorate.
+For Germany, the Porsche AG Group assumes that gross domestic product (GDP) will develop positively in 2026 with a somewhat higher growth rate compared to the reporting year.
+The annual average inflation rate is expected to fall slightly, while the labor market situation is likely to improve only marginally.

 Europe

-Economic growth in Western Europe in 2025 is expected to be similar to the reporting year and inflation is expected to fall on average.
-Interest rate cuts by the European Central Bank are intended to support the economic situation in the eurozone.
+Economic growth in Western Europe is expected to be somewhat lower in 2026 than in the reporting year, with inflation continuing to fall on average and no additional key interest rate cuts.
 The Porsche AG Group anticipates a slightly higher growth rate for Central Europe with persistently high but less dynamic price increases.
-A slower pace of economic growth is expected in Eastern Europe.
+The economic output of Eastern Europe is expected to grow at a similar rate to the reporting year.

 North America excl.
 Mexico